Nakhon Si Thammarat: City wall

 The city chronicle mentions a fortification when the town was refounded in 1278.
 Restorations were recorded at the time of King Ramesuan (14th century), as well as King Narai (1686).
 The latter was supported by the French engineer M. de la Mare.

 The walls spread 456 m from east to west, and 2238 m north to south, thus enclosing an area of about one square kilometre.
 The northern wall had only one gate, called Prathu Chai Nua or Prathu Chai Sak.
 The southern wall had only one gate.
 To the east there were three gates, which connected the town with the sea.
 To the west were five gates.
 Today only the northern gate still exists, together with a short stretch of the northern city wall.

-Educational institutions

-Kindergarten and primary schools: Anuban Na Nakhon Utit School is a government-run school with kindergarten through grade 6.
-The school operates both Thai and English programmes.